yongzhengqi/Bluetooth2PWM/README.md

 # Bluetooth2PWM

-This project is for ESP32 to get a coordinate from Oculus Quest via Bluetooth and then control L298N to move accordingly via analog signals.
+This project is for ESP32 to get a coordinate from Oculus Quest via Bluetooth and then control L298N to move accordingly via (PWM simulated) analog signals.

 ## Setup

 ### CLion + PlatformIO

 If you use CLion with PlatformIO, just clone this project, and you are ready to code.
 To upload the program to ESP32, run configuration `PlatformIO Upload` in CLion.

 ### Arduino IDE